chrisjensenuk/fretboard/README.md

 How the 'What's the note' trainer should work:
 1. Click a 'start training' button
 2. Note labels hidden
-3. A spot is displayed on random fret and string
+3. A spot is displayed on random fret and string.
+A series of possible answer buttons are displayed below.
 4. A configurable countdown starts
-5. When time is up.
+5. When time is up or a answer button is clicked.
 Show and play the note
 6. Wait a few seconds then goto 2)
 7. Continue until 'stop training' button is clicked